Vitor12xx/sprint_1/Readme.md

 # Sprint 001 for Hut8 #

-=> No images added.
+#No images added.
 Just the Awkward Seal.
-=> Low Responsivity.
+#Low Responsivity.
-=> Had to learn to do a graphic.
+#Had to learn to do a graphic.
 Did it with CSS, wich was ... strange.
+#No script.

 This is the result of the first task given to us Trainees at Hut8 in april/2019.